Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Markup

-When a product has an updated style or slightly changes sizes, it may be helpful to merge variants so that the new product has sales history needed to create a forecast.
+A new variant that has been merged into an old one, usually done when a product has an updated style or a slightly changed size.
+Merging variants means the new product has the sales history needed to create a forecast.
 Learn how to merge variants.

 Modified at